-As of September 2016, there were 46 people with SUDS role access.
+As of September 2017, there were 48 people with SUDS role access.
 The DA and four other OIPR staff were the only individuals authorized to process submissions.
 In addition, the DA and two OIPR staff were the only individuals with the Security Manager role that provided the ability to create end-user roles and grant access to those that will process their data.

 Procedures required a formal written request for access signed by the supervisor of the requestor.
-The DA reviews the request and performs the approval in SUDS.
+The DA reviews and approves the access request granting appropriate access in the SUDS system.
 Monitoring was performed monthly by comparing changes in university personnel records to the list of users.

-We reviewed the August 2016 monitoring report and correspondence between the OIPR staff over the approval and monitoring process.
-Based on our review, we concluded that adequate controls were in place over authorization and monitoring of SUDS assess.
+We reviewed the August 2017 monitoring report and correspondence between the OIPR staff over the approval and monitoring process.
+Based on our review, we concluded that adequate controls were in place over authorization and monitoring of SUDS access.